Model module#

 - Parameters:

-name (Optional[str], optional) – Text that it’s expected to be on the model name.
+name (Optional[str], default=None) – Text that it’s expected to be on the model name.
 It runs similar to a LIKE query on SQL

-state (Optional[str], optional) – Text that it’s expected to be on the state.
+state (Optional[str], default=None) – Text that it’s expected to be on the state.
 It runs similar to a LIKE query on SQL

-group (Optional[str], optional) – Text that it’s expected to be on the group name.
+group (Optional[str], default=None) – Text that it’s expected to be on the group name.
 It runs similar to a LIKE query on SQL

 - Raises: